-

 - Equitana USA (California and Kentucky)

 2022 Speaking Engagements.
-National Conference on Equine Law (Lexington, Kentucky - in person); "Agri Con" - IRMI Agribusiness Conference (Sacramento, California - 2 in-person presentations); New York State Bar Association (virtual); Equestrian Professional national webinar (virtual); Tennessee Master Horse Program (virtual); American Horse Council Conference (Washington, DC- in person); American Horse Council webinar (virtual); Otterbein University, Equine class (virtual).
+National Conf. on Equine Law (Lexington, Kentucky - in person); "Agri Con" - IRMI Agribusiness Conf.
+(Sacramento, California); New York State Bar Association (virtual); Equestrian Professional national webinar (virtual); Tennessee Master Horse Program (virtual); American Horse Council Conference (Washington, DC); American Horse Council webinar (virtual); Otterbein Univ.
+Equine class (virtual).

 A 372-page paperback, this book covers numerous topics, including contracts, liabilities, equine activity liability acts, loose horse liabilities, zoning and land use laws, business structures, risk management, debt collection and state lien laws, sales disputes, insurance and how to avoid disputes with insurance companies, association liabilities, veterinary malpractice, and numerous others.